The Good Life and God (Matthew 6:1-18)

 The lesson he’s teaching: Pursue God for God, not to impress others.
 It’s possible to engage in all the right behaviors in an attempt to know and love God, and completely miss the point.
 When the goal is the behaviors, we miss the point.
 When the goal is God, then the behaviors can be really helpful.

-Let me point something out that may be helpful.
+Let me point out something that may be helpful.

 In the previous chapter, Jesus said: “In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven” (Matthew 5:16).
 Whoa!
 In the passage we read today, Jesus says not to practice our righteousness before others.
 What’s going on?
 How come Jesus says one thing and then another thing a few minutes later?